Ebenezr/clock-me-vanilla/README.md

 - start the json server
 - `json-server assets/db/db.json`
 - use live server to run the front end
-- use any credention from the json server to login
+- use credention from the json server to login(email: ebe@mail.com, password: 555)

 ---